MDP-based Energy-aware Task Scheduling for Battery-less IoT: MDP Design

 This reward function includes additional parameters to provide greater control over power failure.
 Specifically, we use a normalized sigmoid function, characterized by a steepness parameter $\beta$ and threshold value $\theta$ as

-It should be noted that the parameter $\theta$ serves a restrictive role by effectively enforcing the scheduling of task $i$ whenever the value of $P_{\text{safe}}^{(i)}(V_n)$ exceeds $\theta$.
+where $\sigma^{(i)}(V)\triangleq1/(1+e^{-\beta(P_{\mathrm{safe}}^{(i)}(V)-\theta)})$ and $i\in\mathcal{I}$ denotes the corresponding task.
+It should be noted that the parameter $\theta$ serves a restrictive role by effectively enforcing the scheduling of task $i$ whenever the value of $P_{\mathrm{safe}}^{(i)}(V)$ exceeds $\theta$.
 This mechanism effectively reduces the occurrence of power failures.
-More specifically, as illustrated in Fig. \ref{fig:rewards_sen_tran}, the reward values defined in \eqref{eq:rewarddefinn2} corresponding to states with moderate voltage levels are disregarded according to \eqref{eq:rewarddefin2}.
-Consequently, states associated with higher voltage levels are prioritized in the scheduling process, ultimately leading to a reduction in power failures.
+More specifically, as illustrated in Fig. \ref{fig:rewards_tasks}, the reward values defined in \eqref{eq:rewarddefinn2} corresponding to states with moderate voltage levels are disregarded according to \eqref{eq:rewarddefin2}.
+Consequently, execution initiation occurs at higher voltage levels in the scheduling process, ultimately leading to a reduction in power failures.
+This benefit is further examined and discussed in detail in Section~\ref{subsec:OSTB}.